ranzlee/razorx-framework/README.md

 dotnet run
 ```

-Visit `http://localhost:5000` and click the "Increment" button.
+Visit `http://localhost:<PORT>` (echoed in the terminal) and click the "Increment" button.
 The counter updates without a full page reload!

 **What just happened?**